 I also have the most delicious and soft banana nut muffins you will ever eat!

-Caramel Apple Poke Cake combines all flavor of this apple muffins recipe with caramel pudding and whipped brown sugar cream cheese icing.
+Caramel Apple Poke Cake combines all flavors of this apple cinnamon muffins recipe with caramel pudding and whipped brown sugar cream cheese icing.

 For fall flavor in cocktail form, try a Caramel Apple Pie Martini.
 It has a silky texture with just a little kick to keep you warm.